playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-directives/index.md

 >
 > This is because styling an element through JavaScript can cause issues with [server-side rendering](/posts/what-is-ssr-and-ssg#ssr), and can also cause [layout thrashing](https://developers.google.com/web/fundamentals/performance/rendering/avoid-large-complex-layouts-and-layout-thrashing) if done incorrectly.

-# Lifecycle Methods in Directives
+# Side Effect Handlers in Directives

 [Previously in the book, we've explored adding in a `focus` event when an element is rendered](/posts/ffg-fundamentals-component-reference#Using-component-reference-to-focus-our-context-menu).
 However, in this chapter we explicitly had to call a `focus` method.
 What if we could have our `button` focus itself immediately when it's rendered onto the page?